A short description of the post.

 Entities that are not countries do not have country codes.

-1. Start with tidy_emissions THEN use filter to extract rows with year==1993 and without missing codes THEN use select to drop the year variable THEN use rename to change the variable entity to country assign the output to emissions_1993
+tidy_emissions THEN use filter to extract rows with year==1993 and without missing codes THEN use select to drop the year variable THEN use rename to change the variable entity to country assign the output to emissions_1993per_capita_co2_emissions?start with emission_1993 THEN use slice_max to extract the 15 rows with the highest per_capita_co2_emissions assign the output to max_15_emitters

 max_15_emitters <- emissions_1993 %>%